EVORA-project/evora-ontology/models/docs/Fungus.md

     multivalued: false
   category:
     name: category
-    description: The main category of the service or product
+    description: The main category of the service or product.
     title: category
     from_schema: https://w3id.org/evorao/
     close_mappings: